 Southern Resident Killer Whales sounds: ‘click’ on graph

-Transient orca are genetically distinct from residents and travel in small groups (approx 1-8 animals), vocalize infrequently and eat marine mammals, including seals, porpoise and other whales.
+Transient orca are genetically distinct from residents and travel in small groups, usually up to eight animals, vocalize infrequently and eat marine mammals, including seals, porpoise and other whales.
 Transients are opportunistic eaters.
 They do not vocalize as much as resident killer whales because many of their prey have effective underwater hearing.
 A more successful hunting strategy used by transients is to quietly stalk their prey using surprise to their advantage with fast animals such as porpoise.
 Vigorous displays, such as breaches and playing, are seen less frequently in transients than in residents, for fear of their prey being alerted to their impending approach.
 The occasions when transients do show a lot of surface activity are usually during the act of subduing or killing their prey.
 Depending on the size of the animal being killed, it can be tossed around like a tennis ball, thrown between individuals using powerful tail slaps, or forced underwater repeatedly until exhausted and drowned.

 Transients can be seen all along the western coast of North America, from Glacier Bay in Alaska to the southern California coast.
 They tend to hug the coastline, examining each cove for unsuspecting prey that will make their next meal.
 They are sometimes seen far from shore, although the extent of their range in the open ocean is unknown.
 Transients can be seen year-round.